aspect-build/rules_lint/README.md

 [![asciicast](https://asciinema.org/a/xQWU1Wc1JINOubeguDDQbBqcq.svg)](https://asciinema.org/a/xQWU1Wc1JINOubeguDDQbBqcq)

-See [./docs/linting.md] for more ways to use the linter, such as running as a test target, or presenting results as code review comments.
+See [Linting](./docs/linting.md) for more ways to use the linter, such as using vanilla Bazel, running as a test target, or presenting results as code review comments.

 ### Ignoring files